jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

 ---

-In short, a generalized linear model covers all possible ways of how different distributions of difference factors can "hierarchically" impact the defined distribution of the observed, hence the Bayesian approach, built from the amazing yet simple **Baye's Theorem**:
+In short, a generalized linear model covers all possible ways of how different distributions of difference factors can "hierarchically" impact the defined distribution of the observed.
+This allows us to tackle complex time-series problems, especially ones that exhibit non-linearity, while not having to worry about data stationarity that classical models, such as ARIMA, heavily rely on.

+ hence the Bayesian approach, built from the amazing yet simple **Baye's Theorem**: